tumbry10/coffee_shop/README.md

      7. Run migrations to create the cart table
      8. Test adding an item to cart
      9. Add the return redirect to the same page ie, return redirect()->back()->with('success', 'Item added to Cart');

+7. Validating Cart
+     1. A user can only add a specific product to the cart only once.
+     2. First hide the inputs fields of the add to cart form. change fields type from text to hidden
+     3. For validating the cart, validate in the product controller.
+     4. Make a counter wc count the # of the current product present in the cart with the same user id.
+     5. If its != 0, then the add to cart button will be disabled.
+     6. Otherwise, its active